Campus Improvement Plan

 2022-23: 16 of 32 Academic Achievement Points Met; 50.0% Component Points (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

-Strategy 1: All LMS core content teams will be using our DDI protocol and ESF framework to internalize lesson plans, provide CFA's, analyze data, and implement reteach lessons.
+Strategy 1: All LMS core content teams will be using our DDI protocol and ESF framework to internalize lesson plans, provide CFAs, analyze data, and implement reteach lessons.

-Strategy's Expected Result/Impact: Grow all students in all content areas and STAAR.
+Strategy's Expected Result/Impact: Grow all students in all content areas and STAAR

 Staff Responsible for Monitoring: Teachers